-Metro Atlanta Food Guide featuring some of the best places to eat in Atlanta and the metro area.
+Atlanta Food Guide featuring some of the best places to eat in Atlanta and the metro area.
 We also feature our favorite cocktail bars.

-Porch Light Latin Kitchen – This is the new hot spot in Atlanta that everyone’s talking about.
+Porch Light Latin Kitchen - This is the new hot spot in Atlanta that everyone's talking about.
 They were recently featured on Atlanta Eats—if you missed it, check out the review here.
-I’ve been to Porch Light Latin Kitchen a couple of times now and have been well pleased each time.
+I've been to Porch Light Latin Kitchen a couple of times now and LOVE IT.

 Atlanta's 101 Steak - One of our new favorite places, the service and food here is impeccable.
 It's a bit pricey, but then most exceptional steak houses are.